Home » Bee Farm Blog » Honey » Can You Freeze Honey?

 Keep the product at a constant temperature (avoid temperature fluctuations) until you are ready to use it.
 Then, remove from the freezer and let the jar sit in a bowl of warm water for a few hours.

-There are several reasons that a beekeeper might wish to freeze supers (boxes).
-One occasion when freezing in frames is useful is during harvest time.
+There are several reasons that a beekeeper might wish to freeze frames of honey.
+Not everyone completes their honey harvest in one extraction session.

-Extracting can be a rather messy job and cleaning up the honey house is no fun.
+Extracting can be a rather messy job and cleaning up the honey house or processing room is no fun.
 If you have a few frames to harvest but expect to have more soon – freezing those frames is a great way to protect them.

 This allows you to hold part of the harvest until you have more.
-It will be fine inside the freezer and remain protected from pests such as wax moths.
+It will be fine inside the freezer and remain protected from pests such as wax moths or Small Hive Beetles that can destroy unprotected frames of honey.

 Frames of honey that are stored over Winter should be capped.
 Uncapped honey is okay in the freezer but it may ooze out before it freezes and then you have a big old mess.
 Don’t ask me how I know this.